 Cash flow financing or factoring finance for your businessUnderstanding Cash flow Finance or Factoring

-Factoring and Discounting are two options for businesses to improve their cash flow.
+Factoring and Discounting are two options businesses can use to improve their cash flow.
 Factoring is the sale of current and future invoices to a third party, the "factor."
-Up to 90% is initially paid, with the balance paid (less charges) once the customer makes payment.
+Often up to 90% is initially paid, with the balance being paid (less charges) once the customer makes the total payment.

 - Supplier discounts for prompt payment

 - Reduction in administration

 - No need to offer prompt payment discounts to customers